AlaskaAirlines/AuroDocsSite/src/content/markdown/home.md

 ## What people are saying about Auro

+> Needing to move away from a legacy lightbox dialog solution, I spent the better part of a day weeding out the old code, and only 10 minutes adding in auro-dialog and was up and running.

+-- Caleb Wells, Software Engineer

+> Been working on some new tools for the team and decided to use the auro stuff to get rolling quickly and its so easy to use.
+Love the work you've been doing - keep it up!

+-- Josh Benard, Sr Product Mgr

 > I must say, you do really good work.
 I'm impressed!
 Let me just say, I'm an Auro fan!

 -- Scott Flesher, Principal Software Engineer

-> Been working on some new tools for the team and decided to use the auro stuff to get rolling quickly and its so easy to use.
-Love the work you've been doing - keep it up!

--- Josh Benard, Sr Product Mgr